 To use forwarders, specifically universal forwarders, for getting remote data, you need to set up a forwarder-receiver topology, as well as configure the data inputs:

-1. Install the Splunk instances that will serve as receivers.
-See the Installation Manual for details.
+1. Install Splunk Enterprise instances as receivers.
+See the Installation manual.

-2. Use Splunk Web or the CLI to enable receiving on the instances designated as receivers.
-See "Enable a receiver" in the Distributed Deployment Manual.
+2. Use Splunk Web or the CLI to enable receiving on those instances.
+See "Enable a receiver" in the Forwarding Data manual.

 3. Set up one of the receiving Splunk Enterprise instances as a deployment server.
 See "Plan a deployment" in the Updating Splunk Enterprise Instances manual.

 4. Deploy at least one app to the deployment server by placing the app into the